SkywalkerFR/php-AiryDB/README.md

 # Features
-Databases are compressed by zLib,

-Collision avoidance system when writing/reading data,

-In case of error, a log file is generated, by default in the file 'db/airydb.log',
+Databases are compressed by zLib, collision avoidance system when writing/reading data, and in case of error, a log file is generated, by default in the file 'db/airydb.log'.

 __Have fun!__